nyankers/lua-em/README.md

 `":name"`.
 They automatically become lowercase, so even if you use `":NAME"`, calling the query will require using the lowercase version.
 However, no parameter can begin with a `_`, as these are reserved for lua-em's use.

+If json is enabled, a string delimited with periods is treated as a json lookup, using the sqlite function `json_extract()`.
+The first part of the string is used as the field name (and must be of type `em.c.json`).
+For example, the query string `"data.a.b"` compiles into `json_extract(data, '$.a.b')`.

 Any other value is treated as a constant, though you can make this explicit by making it a one-element array, e.g. if you need a query that looks up everyone